eliphatfs/apt-local-install/README.md

 ./aptli
 ```

 `aptli` will configure itself.
+You probably need to do either of these before
+the configurations come into effect:

-You probably need to re-login (or re-enter the `bash` shell at least) into the system before
+1. Re-login (or re-enter the `bash` shell at least) into the system.
-the configurations come into effect.
+2. `source ~/.bashrc` in the running shell.

 Now, you can install packages without root permission by:
 ```bash